Monisha-11/EXP-04---RECORD-FROM-ONE-TABLE-TO-ANOTHER/README.md

 1) Create a sample table in SQL using CREATE TABLE syntax
 2) Insert all the values and Titles respectively using INSERT INTO syntax
-3) Now check whether all the rows are affected or not by fetching the table
-4) After checking, now use SELECT for choosing the column name that we want and use FROM to choose the table
+3) After checking, now use SELECT for choosing the column name that we want and use FROM to choose the table
-5) Then use WHERE to check the condition and NOT IN syntax to check whether the column or table mention is there in another table
+4) Then use WHERE to check the condition and NOT IN syntax to check whether the column or table mention is there in another table
-6) After compiling and running the program, the results will be displayed.
+5) After compiling and running the program, the results will be displayed.

 ## PROGRAM:
 ```java